fpasquinisantos/cs104/_content/questions/seq_types_t2.md

-Certainly!
-Here’s another open-ended question about differentiating between lists, tuples, and strings, with the answer and explanation included in Markdown comments:

----

-**Question:**

 Imagine you need to store a sequence of names that will not change throughout the program, but you also want to ensure that each name can be accessed by its position in the sequence.
 Which data type (list, tuple, or string) would be most appropriate for this use case, and why?
 Provide a code snippet demonstrating the initialization and access of this sequence.

----

-**Example Answer:**

 <!--
 **Answer:**